UMN-CSCI5609/Assignments-Instructions/A2-Analysis/README.md

 Answer the following questions in your PDF report:
 - Why do we use opacity = 0.5 for points in the scatter plot?
 What would happen if the default transparency of all points were set to 1?
 - In the current implementation, all attributes can be bound with the three visual channels, leading to inappropriate encodings (e.g., using the x-axis for the title of 895 movies).
 Which attribute should be removed from the dropdown list for each channel?
 - I use the line chart for the year distribution to showcase how to implement the path generator.
 But is the line chart the best choice for this use case?
+Anything wrong with using the basic curve?

 ### 3. Conduct Exploratory Datate Analysis (EDA) (4 points)